elowendeng/SeaquestCVD/README.md

 - `results/diff_original_model`
 - `results/diff_cvd_model`

-Each of these folders contains subfolders named "checkpoints" (which store the best and final checkpoints), "logs" (where the "training_log" is used to plot the training curve), and "videos" (which record the training process).
+Each of these folders contains subfolders named `checkpoints` (which store the best and final checkpoints), `logs` (where the "training_log" is used to plot the training curve), and `videos` (which record the training process).

 ### Evaluate models